Answers to frequently asked questions about the Health and Safety at Work Act and what it means for businesses and undertakings.

 A PCBU is a ‘person conducting a business or undertaking’.
-While a PCBU may be an individual person or an organisation, in most cases the PCBU will be an organisation (for example, a business entity such as a company).
+While a PCBU may be an individual person or an organisation, in most cases the PCBU will be an organisation (eg a business entity such as a company).

 An individual, such as a sole trader, can also be a PCBU.